|We are an Amazon Affiliate!|

-I feel that the medium is the perfect size.
+I feel that the medium is the perfect size for photo editing on a tablet.
 I like the amount of travel required to get from one end to the other on both a 27’ monitor and a 15’ laptop, it is just the perfect amount of travel distance.

 The tablet also feels light.
 The Wacom Intuos Pro Medium is 700g.
 And measuring 224 x 148mm, this is for me the perfect travel and home tablet.
 I feel that any smaller and you would notice the restrictions.